-We deliver in-person and online trainings and workshops for organizations, churches, faith groups, schools, and other groups on radical welcome and culture shift, healing justice, queer and trans spirituality, and liberation.
+We deliver in-person trainings and workshops for organizations, churches, faith groups, schools, and other groups on radical welcome and culture shift, healing justice, queer and trans spirituality, and pathways to liberation.
 Below is a selection of our past trainings and workshops.

 Every major U.S. civil rights movement of the last hundred years has strived for freedom and liberation, not "equality"—yet so much of the time, we limit our imagination to a world in which all are "equal" instead of a world in which all are free.
 What's the difference?
 Come find out!
 In this workshop we'll discuss what queer and trans liberation look like, the role of gender defiance and noncompliance in resisting oppression, and how people of all gender identities, expressions, and sexualities can resist normative culture and ground our social justice work in liberation instead of equality.

 It’s a powerful myth that “white supremacy” is represented only by the most vicious and overt forms of racism, such as the KKK—in fact, it is subtly woven into the everyday norms and cultural values that undergird the things we take for granted about “the way things are.”
 This workshop centers care and compassion, explores the way dominant culture functions under the surface, and discusses how white supremacy sneaks into our congregations and how to build a better way.
 Particularly designed for folks who want to wrestle with their own discomfort around the idea of white supremacy.

 As people of faith, we are called to be a prophetic and active force for justice in our world, both inside and outside our congregational walls.
 Zr.
 Alex Kapitan, former manager of the Welcoming Congregation Program for the Unitarian Universalist Association, will talk about what it means to engage in welcome as a spiritual practice, and invite us to take our welcome to the next level.

 Text and audio of this sermon available here.